 Technical Project Management

 You should have technical knowledge of the project activities that you will need to complete the project.
-You should know how to calculate the earned value, how to use the schedule network diagram, and you should know about procurement, cost management, etc.
+You should know how to calculate the earned value, how to use the schedule network diagram, and about procurement, cost management, etc.

 It will be also helpful if you are aware of the other project specifications.
 For example, let’s say you are working on a pipeline construction project.
-So in this case you should have technical knowledge about the materials used in pipeline construction and their specifications.
+In this case, you should have technical knowledge about the materials used in pipeline construction and their specifications.
 You should also have knowledge about welding and various testing methods.

-So you have seen how technical expertise is necessary to complete a project successfully.
-If you lack the technical knowledge for the project you may have problems with understanding the project details and technical issues, which may jeopardize the future of your project.
+So, you have seen how technical expertise is necessary to complete a project successfully.
+Simply put, if you lack the technical knowledge for the project, you may have problems with understanding the project details and technical issues, which may jeopardize the future of your project.

-You are a project manager and you will have to lead the team to successfully complete the project.
+As project manager, you will have to lead the team to successfully complete the project.
 Therefore, you should possess leadership skills.
 These skills help you develop a vision for your team members and inspire them to achieve the target.
 Leadership is about winning as a team, not as an individual.

 You should also have motivating qualities.
 At the beginning of a project the team members will have motivation but as time passes this motivation fades away.
-Therefore you will have to work hard to connect with the team members and keep them motivated till the project end in order to complete the project successfully.
+Therefore, you will have to work hard to connect with the team members and keep them motivated until the project end in order to complete the project successfully.